wotakumoe/wotaku/websites.md

 - [Toru Scans](https://mangadex.org/group/69148b88-5740-434d-b62f-b67711ca490b/toruscans)  <Badge type="info" icon="i-custom-mu" text="Baka" link="https://www.mangaupdates.com/group/vsugigg/toruscans" />
 - [What's typesetting](https://mangadex.org/group/d93016fa-0af4-4967-a1b3-7bd8a6a87483/what-s-typesetting)  <Badge type="info" icon="i-custom-mu" text="Baka" link="https://www.mangaupdates.com/group/qmoi94j/what-s-typesetting" />

+:::details Duck's Note
->I have tried to add all the well-known scanlators for manhwa and manhua, but for manga, it's not practical or possible to add all the famous ones.
+I have tried to add all the well-known scanlators for manhwa and manhua, but for manga, it's not practical or possible to add all the famous ones.
 So I have added my favorite ones.
 Yes, this section is kind of biased.

 == Manhwa